QualNet Network Simulator Software

 - Analyze the performance of networks and perform what-if analysis to optimize them

 QualNet can support real-time speed to enable software-in-the-loop, network emulation, and human-in-the-loop modeling.
-Faster speed enables model developers and network designers to run multiple “what-if” analyses by varying model, network, and traffic parameters in a short time using our network simulation tool.
+Faster speed enables model developers and network designers to run multiple "what-if" analyses by varying model, network, and traffic parameters in a short time.

 QualNet can model thousands of nodes by taking advantage of the latest hardware and parallel computing techniques.
 QualNet can run on cluster, multi-core, and multi-processor systems to model large networks with high fidelity.